drowsiiii/Gorilla-Info-Board/README.md

 • 	Credits page go look ingame!
 -----------

-Installation
-Requirements
-• 	Gorilla Tag (no s---) ((someone made a joke about this so ill keep it))
-• 	BepInEx
-Steps
-1. Download the latest release from the Releases page.
-2. Drop the files into your plugins folder.
-3. Start Gorilla Tag.

-Usage
-• 	The board spawns in the main lobby area.
-• 	Switch between pages using the button called "Change page" (ya think).

 Credits
 get the mod, or check the src at the top or scattered about